Posts

 What are varicose veins?

 Varicose veins are a common, usually harmless part of pregnancy for some women.
 Many women first develop varicose veins or find that they get worse during pregnancy.
 They happen when the uterus applies pressure to the large vein (the inferior vena cava) that carries blood back to the heart from your feet and legs.
-Varicose veins tend to be hereditary and may have gotten them during pregnancy, too.
+You may have inherited varicose veins and could also get them during pregnancy.

 Varicose veins are the large, swollen blood vessels found predominantly in the legs, but that can show up almost anywhere in the lower half of your body and even your rectum or vulva.
 Varicose veins are unusually swollen veins that may bulge near the surface of the skin.
 These blue, red, or purple veins sometimes look squiggly or ropelike and are most likely to show up on your legs, though in pregnancy it’s possible to get them on your lower pelvic area, buttocks, or elsewhere.
 (Hemorrhoids are just varicose veins in the rectal area.)
 When they swell above the surface of the skin, they create those distinctive purplish lumps that look alarming but are quite harmless and fairly common, affecting up to 40% of pregnant women, according to some research.